Tencent/omi/docs/main-concepts.kr.md

   }

   render(props, data) {
-    //data === this.store.data when using store stystem return (
+    //data === this.store.data when using store system return (
       <h1 onClick={this.onClick}>Hello, {data.name}!</h1>
     )